 When searching for a private lender, be sure to compare multiple offers to determine the lender with the best terms for you.
 You should compare interest rates, fees, restrictions, and discounts to be sure that you get the best offer available.

-For July 1, 2018, to June 30, 2019, the federal student loan interest rates are as follows:
+For July 1, 2018, to June 30, 2019, the federal interest rates are as follows:

-Direct PLUS Loan: 7.60%
+- Direct PLUS: 7.60%

-Direct Subsidized Loan: 5.05%
+- Direct Subsidized: 5.05%

-Direct Unsubsidized Loan for Undergraduates: 5.05%
+- Direct Unsubsidized for Undergraduates: 5.05%

-Direct Unsubsidized Loan for Graduates: 6.60%
+- Direct Unsubsidized for Graduates: 6.60%

-Most loans defer repayment until after you’ve completed college, plus a grace period.
+Most options defer repayment until after you’ve completed college, plus a grace period.
 This gives you time to establish a job and begin your career.
-Know that you will need to begin repayment of your loans if you fall below the minimum credit hours or leave school.
-However, there are some options available for loan forgiveness or cancellation.
+Know that you will need to begin repayment of your balances if you fall below the minimum credit hours or leave school.
+However, there are some options available for forgiveness or cancellation.
 These include becoming a teacher or completing public service.
 You can find a full list of these options available at the government student aid website here.